How Is Bullet-Resistant Glass Made?

 Bullet-resistant glass takes a smarter approach.
 A bullet will pierce the exterior layer of bullet-resistant glass by design.
 The polycarbonate layer underneath will absorb the bullet’s energy.
 Thus, the bullet stops short of getting through the entire window.
 The polycarbonate layer is resistant to other stressors as well, including extreme weather, explosions and various forms of attempted forced entry.

 One-way bulletproof glass is particularly interesting.
 Its layers consist of brittle glass on the outside (or threat side) and flexible polycarbonate on the inside.
 Thus, shots fired from outside are slowed then absorbed.
-There is also a type of unidirectional, one way glass whereshots from the inside (for example, an armored car) will strike the polycarbonate with more focused energy, piercing it, and will easily pass through the outer glass with only a minor loss of energy, while still being able to stop the penestration of projectiles on the threat side
+There is also a type of unidirectional, one way glass where shots from the inside (for example, an armored car) will strike the polycarbonate with more focused energy, piercing it, and will easily pass through the outer glass with only a minor loss of energy, while still being able to stop the penetration of projectiles on the threat side

 Customized Security